DanielSt3vo/Melon.People-Playground-3DS-Port/README.md

 ### Controls

-- Tap to interact with the main menu
+- Tap to interact with the menus / UI
+- Use analog stick to control the pointer
+- A to select / interact with menus / UI
+- B to back out of a menu
+- L / R to zoom in and out
+- D-pad to move camera around